Extend your filing deadline: Forms 7004 & 4868 are now available for business and personal tax extensions. File an extension now

 1. How long is an S‑Corporation Form 7004 extension?

-Filing a Form 7005 for an S-corporation provides you with an automatic six-month extension to file Form 1120-S.
+Filing Form 7004 for an S corporation provides an automatic 6-month extension to file Form 1120-S.

 2. Does Form 7004 automatically extend my state return?